-On the right side are the Zoom In, Zoom Out and Reset buttons.
-These actions are performed on both images at the same time.
+The Zoom In, Zoom Out and Reset actions are performed on both images at the same time.

 When Probe is enabled, you will not be able to use the Pan or Grid option and vice versa.

-The Pin feature can be used to mark a permanent point on an image.
+The Pin feature can be used to mark a permanent point on both the images.
 To place a pin, enable Probe first and then double click on the image.
 The clicked point will be marked on the image and the values at that point will be displayed below.
-When you try to probe again, you can see that the Probe's current value is displayed alongside the Pin's value.
-You may use this to compare values at multiple points.
-This pin will persist through any action such as image changes, zooms and resets.
 When the image changes, the value at the pinned point will automatically update in the display below.

-To play with the above functionality, the properties image_comparison and image_controls need to be enabled.
-The properties: common_slider_tags, common_slider_title_width, common_slider_title_justification and image_controls are all enabled only when image_comparison is enabled.
+To play with the above functionality, the properties image_comparison and image_controls need to be enabled by setting to 1.
+The properties: common_slider_tags, common_slider_title_width and common_slider_title_justification are all enabled only when image_comparison is enabled.

 Another useful feature of image comparison with simple PNG images is RGB Differences.
 To enable this, both image_comparison and rgb_diff_comparison must be set to 1.